owen-od/airPi_Project/readme.md

 Note that this will only run when the devices entered in the ``presence_detector.py`` script are detected on the network.

-**(ii) This section describes how to create a simple web api with Flask that may be used to access data from the AirPi and connected netatmo air quality monitors on the local network**
+**(ii) This section describes how to create a simple web API with Flask that may be used to access data from the AirPi and connected Netatmo air quality monitors on the local network**

 This example uses a Netatmo smart indoor air quality monitor placed in the bedroom, with an additional module located outside on the balcony.
 The AirPi is located in the home office.